gardener/gardener/docs/development/local_setup.md

 ## Installing `Vagrant`

-In case you want to run the `gardener-vagrant-provider` and test the creation of Shoot clusters on your machine you have to [install](https://www.vagrantup.com/downloads.html) Vagrant.
+In case you want to run the `gardener-local-provider` and test the creation of Shoot clusters on your machine you have to [install](https://www.vagrantup.com/downloads.html) Vagrant.

 Please make sure that the executable `bsdtar` is available on your system.